dtwingen/CooperGenomics/README.md

 7. If any other HTTP Status Code is returned (error, etc.) the error is noted in the log and continues to the next file to download.

 # Additional Functionality (To-do)
+1. Add logging module - transition print statements with log files.
+Should also try to incorporate:
-1. Add additional logging - create a file with list of camera_ids, video_files, etc. Create a log of files that aren't able to download due to HTTP Response Code Error
+    1. File w/ list of camera_ids, video_files, etc.
+    2. Create log of video files that aren't able to download due to various errors.

-2. Notifications - create notification service, email XX user when script has:
+2. Notifications - create notification service (in addition to log files), email user when script has:
     1. Started / failed to start
     2. Completed / interrupted before completing
     3. Summary - # videos tried/succesful download
     4. Broad summary - snapshot of the script running every week, etc.

 3. Exception handling - when exceptions occur, handle automatically:
-    1. Restart if script fails/interrupted - check if video file already downloaded / pick up where left off
+    1. Restart if script fails or is interrupted - check if video file already downloaded / pick up where left off / don't download the same file more than once.
     2. Retry downloading video files that failed to download